-Start A Dream Business In 60 Seconds: Take The First Step With This New App | Entrepreneur
+Start A Dream Business in 60 Seconds: Take the First Step with This New App | Entrepreneur

-Start A Dream Business In 60 Seconds: Take The First Step With This New App For many, the dream of starting a business is often hindered by the daunting prospect of securing investment.
+Start A Dream Business in 60 Seconds: Take the First Step with This New App The app, Hachi, provides a digital handshake between ambition and investment

 Opinions expressed by Entrepreneur contributors are their own.